-Our Reservations Team can help you book a specific room or activity, however, these itineraries aren't inclusive packages but meant to be a guide as you plan your vacation.
+Our Reservations Team can help you book a specific room or activity and these itineraries are designed to be guides as you plan your vacation.

 If you only have one day in Grand Teton National Park, we can help you make the most of it.
 Here’s a way to sample the best this national park has to offer.

-Scenic Drive: As you enter the park from the south, take a scenic drive along Teton Park Road, which follows the base of the Teton Range between Moose and Jackson Lake Junction.
+As you enter the park from the south, take a scenic drive along Teton Park Road, which follows the base of the Teton Range between Moose and Jackson Lake Junction.
 Along the way, you can detour along Jenny Lake Road, tracing the eastern shore of Jenny Lake.
 This route turns west to put you closer to the mountains before it winds back and rejoins Teton Park Road.
 Turnouts along both roads allow you to pause, take photographs, and savor the views.
 (Entering Grand Teton National Park from the north?
 Follow the same route in reverse, or circle back along US Hwy 26/89/191).
 Note: Portions of the park roads close in winter.
 Grand Teton Scenic Drive Maps

 If you’d rather stay on land, you may explore some of the trails that leave from Colter Bay Village, check out the Visitor Center, shop for souvenirs, or listen to an educational talk given by rangers at various times at the amphitheater.
 Trails at Colter Bay Village include the Lakeshore Trail, Swan Lake & Heron Pond Trails, and the Hermitage Point Trail.

-Lodging: At the end of a long, adventurous day, you deserve some pampering.
+At the end of a long, adventurous day, you deserve some pampering.
 Check into the award-winning Jenny Lake Lodge for the night.
-Jenny Lake Lodge is the only AAA four-diamond property in the park, offering elegant comfort and fine dining.
-A elegant five course dinner and a gourmet breakfast are included on our Signature Stay Package.
+Jenny Lake Lodge is the only AAA Four-Diamond property in the park, offering elegant comfort and fine dining.
+A elegant five course dinner, gourmet breakfast, horseback riding, and cruiser style bicycles are included on our Signature Stay Package.
 It’s the perfect place to end your park visit.
 Guests at Jenny Lake Lodge also enjoy a variety of daily complimentary activities such as a manger's reception, croquet, and more.

 Here for the weekend or a mid-week escape?
 Split your time between Grand Teton National Park and Yellowstone for the ultimate vacation.
 There are plenty of free activities and a few worthwhile splurges that will help you sample all the highlights.

 After the ride, you can head back to Jackson Lake Lodge to relax and play by the outdoor pool.
 Hungry?
 Join us for our poolside BBQ, complete with live music.
-The full-service outdoor Pool BBQ serves up authentic brisket, ribs, hamburgers and veggie burgers.
+The full-service outdoor Pool BBQ serves up authentic brisket, ribs, BBQ chicken, hamburgers and veggie burgers.
 Enjoy a refreshing huckleberry margarita as well.
 For dessert, enjoy berry cobbler and s'mores.

 At sunset, drive about two miles south on the Parkway to the Oxbow Bend Turnout, one of the most stunning vistas in the park, with the Teton Range perfectly reflected in the Snake River.